lukasbm/lepizig-typst/example/showcase.typ

   you to have presenter specific tools like laser-pointer, notes and a timer on a second screen.

-  By using the special `#pdfpc.speaker-note(body)` function from polylux you can add notes to your slides that will only be visible to the presenter.
+  By using the special `#toolbox.pdfpc.speaker-note(body)` function from polylux you can add notes to your slides that will only be visible to the presenter.

-  #pdfpc.speaker-note("This is a note only the speaker will see")
+  #toolbox.pdfpc.speaker-note("This is a note only the speaker will see")

   The body can be regular text as well as raw Markdown.